vbee-test-org/dummy-repo-1/README.md

 # News Aggregator MERN

-This project is a news aggregator built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
+This project is a news aggregator backend built using the MENFX 🤡 stack (MongoDB, Express.js, JavaFX, Node.js).
 It allows users to view and search for news articles from various sources.

 ## Requirements